sophyzhou/presentation4/Classes and Objects.md

 @end
 ```

+In Objective-C, **NSObject** is the superclass of all Objective-C classes which provides basic methods like memory allocation and initialization.

-##Properties Specification
+##Properties
-Objective C is a very mature programming language, and also one that’s designed very careful for the benefit of the programmer.
-Properties are a robust way to handle object’s data.
-They are introduced in Objective-C to ensure that the instance variable of the class can be accessed properly outside the class.
+Defining property is a robust way to handle object’s data.
+The properties are introduced in Objective-C to ensure that the instance variable of the class can be accessed properly outside the class.
 In other words, we need to define a property if we want a single piece of data (or a class object member) to be visible to other classes.

 First, as we have seen in the above code, properties is declared by  using keyword **@property**.
 This is followed by the datatype of the variable.
 Then this keyword is followed with *property attribute*, which define how the property behaves.
 Here the property attributes are *nonatomic* and *readwrite* in above sample code.
 Some commonly used attributes are summarized below.